beastmasterx/Alyio.Extensions.Http.Logging/README.md

 dotnet add package Alyio.Extensions.Http.Logging
 ```

-To use the `HttpClientHandler`, please use `IHttpClientBuilder.AddLoggerHandler` to add `LoggerHandler` as an handler into a specified `HttpClient`.
+To use the `HttpClientHandler`, please use `IHttpClientBuilder.AddLoggerHandler` to add `LoggerHandler` as a handler into a specified `HttpClient`.

 For example, the follow is a sample logging section.